AElfProject/aelf-learn/docs/ecosystem/explorer.md

 ##### (1) Applying to Become a Candidate Node

-Users want to become a production node on AElf, participate in block production, and maintain the orderly operation of the entire AElf ecosystem.
-At this point, users need to apply to become a node on the AElf blockchain explorer.
+A node operator wants their node to become a production node on AElf, participate in block production, and maintain the orderly operation of the entire AElf ecosystem.
+At this point, the node owner needs to apply for their node to become a production node on the aelf blockchain.
+This can be done using the AElf blockchain explorer.

 Node Application Steps: